pulumi/tf2pulumi/README.md

 ## Usage

-In order to use `tf2pulumi` to convert a Terraform project to Pulumi Typescript and then deploy it, you'll first need to install the [Pulumi CLI](https://pulumi.io/quickstart/install.html).
-Once the Pulumi CLI has been installed, navigate the to same directory as the Terraform project you'd like to import and create a new Pulumi Typescript stack in a subdirectory:
+In order to use `tf2pulumi` to convert a Terraform project to Pulumi TypeScript and then deploy it, you'll first need to install the [Pulumi CLI](https://pulumi.io/quickstart/install.html).
+Once the Pulumi CLI has been installed, navigate the to same directory as the Terraform project you'd like to import and create a new Pulumi TypeScript stack in a subdirectory:

 ```console
 $ pulumi new typescript --dir my-stack